nxrighthere/ENet-CSharp/README.md

 #### Host callbacks
 Provides per host events.

-`InterceptCallback(ref Event @event, IntPtr receivedData, int receivedDataLength)` notifies when a raw UDP packet is intercepted.
+`InterceptCallback(ref Event @event, ref Address address, IntPtr receivedData, int receivedDataLength)` notifies when a raw UDP packet is intercepted.
 Status code returned from this callback instructs ENet how the set event should be handled.
 Returning 1 indicates dispatching of the set event by the service.
 Returning 0 indicates that ENet subsystems should handle received data.
 Returning -1 indicates an error.
 A reference to the delegate should be preserved from being garbage collected.

 `ChecksumCallback(IntPtr buffers, int bufferCount)` notifies when a checksum should be computed for buffers at sending and receiving.
 A value returned from this callback is a 64-bit checksum.
 ENet automatically handles integrity verification of packets if a checksum mechanism is enabled at both ends.
 Can be used with `ENet.Library.CRC64()` function.
 A reference to the delegate should be preserved from being garbage collected.